zowe/docs-site/docs/user-guide/configure-certificates.md

 ### Truststore
 The truststore is used by Zowe to verify the authenticity of the certificates it encounters, whether communicating with another server, with one of Zowe's own servers, or with a client that presents a certificate.
 A truststore is composed of Certificate Authority (CA) certificates which are compared against the CAs that an incoming certificate claims to be signed by.
 To ensure a certificate is authentic, Zowe must verify that the certificate's claims are correct.
 Certificate claims include that the certificate was sent by the host that the certificate was issued to, and that the cryptographic signature of the authorities the certificate claims to have been signed by match those found within the truststore.
 This process helps to ensure that Zowe only communicates with hosts that you trust and have verified as authentic.

-As stated previously, when using a key ring, a single key ring can be both a keystore and a truststore if desired.
+When using a key ring, a single key ring can be both a keystore and a truststore if desired.

 ### PKCS12
 PKCS12 is a file format that allows a Zowe user to hold many crytopgrahic objects in one encrypted, passworded file.
 This file format is well-supported across platforms but because it is just a file, you may prefer to use z/OS key rings instead of PKCS12 certificates for ease of administration and maintenance.